reiend/tdd-ruby/README.md

 # tdd-ruby
-playground for learning tdd in ruby
+playground for learning tdd in ruby using RSpec